-The U.S. Treasury HQM Corporate Bond Yield Curve is developed using regression variables, projects yield curves beyond the longest maturity date, and makes use of bond market characteristics to help generate a stable curve.
+The U.S. Treasury HQM Corporate Bond Yield Curve is developed using regression variables, projects yield curves beyond the longest maturity date and makes use of bond market characteristics to help generate a stable curve.
 It represents spot yields of corporate bonds rated AAA, AA, or A and is available monthly on the IRS website.
-When the September 2023 HQM Corporate Bond Yield Curve is weighted based on the GASB 67 cash flows, the effective single discount rate derived from the analysis is 5.60%.
-Interestingly, this effective single discount rate exceeds the long-term assumed rate of return being used for the system's actuarial valuation.
-We believe that this is likely to be a temporary phenomenon.
-In fact, the HQM Corporate Bond Yield Curve as of the end of 2023 would produce a measure below the 5.50% assumption.
+When the September 2024 HQM Corporate Bond Yield Curve is weighted based on the GASB 67 cash flows, the effective single discount rate derived from the analysis is 5.04%.
+Although this effective single discount rate exceeded the long-term assumed rate of return for Fiscal 2023, as we predicted in the Fiscal 2023 valuation report, this was a temporary situation, and it has again fallen below the assumed rate of return.

 In the following section, we will disclose an LDROM-based actuarial accrued liability, which can be compared to the entry age normal actuarial accrued liability, and an LDROM-based funded ratio, which can be compared to the system's funded ratio determined based on the entry age normal actuarial accrued liability.
-Our calculations are based on the effective single discount rate derived from the U.S.

-Treasury HQM Corporate Bond Yield Curve of 5.60%.
+Our calculations are based on the effective single discount rate derived from the U.S. Treasury HQM Corporate Bond Yield Curve of 5.04%.
 All other assumptions match those used to determine funding liabilities.

-LDROM Comparison Fund ding Valuation LDROM Valuation Discount Rate 5.50% 5.60% Accrued Liability for Active Members Accrued Liability for Terminated Members Accrued Liability for Retired Members \$ \$ \$ 249,505,741 6,159,725 283,209,097 \$ \$ \$ 246,265,739 6,081,384 280,951,464 Total Actuarial Accrued Liability (AAL) \$ 538,874,563 \$ 533,298,587 Funded Ratio (AVA/AAL) 95.66% 96.66%
+LDROM Comparison ding Valuation LDROM Valuation Discount Rate 5.50% 5.04% Accrued Liability for Active Members Accrued Liability for Terminated Members Accrued Liability for Retired Members \$ \$ \$ 261,427,821 6,044,368 288,945,885 \$ \$ \$ 277,709,509 6,450,756 299,866,106 Total Actuarial Accrued Liability (AAL) \$ 556,418,074 \$ 584,026,371 Funded Ratio (AVA/AAL) 98.44% 93.79%